I was nine years old when my mother, Melissa, decided she couldn’t “handle” me anymore. My father had disappeared before I could even remember his

 She never came.
 I spent two years in a brick children’s home, telling everyone she’d be back “soon.”
 On her birthday, when I was eleven, I sent her a card.
 It came back two weeks later stamped “Return to Sender.”
 She hadn’t even left a forwarding address.
-I spent the rest of my childhood moving through foster homes, learning the hard way that hope is a dangerous thing.
+I

 At 27, I had my own daughter, Emma.
 Holding her for the first time, I made a silent vow: she would never feel unwanted or unseen.
 By 29, my life was perfect.
 My husband, Jake, and I had a beautiful home, and I had a successful marketing career.
 I was finally giving Emma the childhood I never had.